keyboardDrummer/SmartReactives/README.md

 ## Automatic NotifyPropertyChanged
-Sometimes we have properties that depend on other properties.
-This example shows how SmartReactives will automatically call PropertyChanged for properties even when their value has changed indirectly by a change in an underlying property.
-Note that this example uses Postsharp.
+Using Postsharp is it possible to automatically call PropertyChanged for a property, when that property changes.
+However, sometimes a property A depends on another property B. In this case we would like both properties to call PropertyChanged when B changes.
+This example shows how SmartReactives will do this for you.

 ```c#
 class Calculator : HasNotifyPropertyChanged